Rachel Goswell: Personal life

+Goswell was in a relationship with fellow Slowdive vocalist and guitarist Neil Halstead from 1989 to 1993, breaking up shortly before the release of Souvlaki.

 Goswell was married to Air Cuba's Christopher Andrews from 1994 until 2000.
+Goswell was involved with American songwriter Mark Kozelek during the Mojave 3 era, which he referenced on the Sun Kil Moon song "Garden of Lavender".

 In 2018, Goswell married Steve Clarke, Slowdive's tour manager.

 Goswell is partially deaf as a result of labyrinthitis (a viral infection) which occurred in 2006.
 This left her with chronic tinnitus in one ear and she also had debilitating balance problems which required physiotherapy for a year.
 As a result, Goswell had to stop playing and touring with Mojave 3.

-In 2010 Goswell gave birth to a son, Jesse, who has CHARGE syndrome; Jesse is profoundly deaf and has a serious heart condition which resulted in open heart surgery at the age of five months.
+In 2010 Goswell gave birth to a son who has CHARGE syndrome; he is profoundly deaf and has a serious heart condition which resulted in open heart surgery at the age of five months.
 She is learning British Sign Language and is vocal about the rights of parents of deaf children to have free access to learning sign language.
-In October 2013 there was a debate in Parliament led by the NDCS (National Deaf Children's Society) where both Rachel and Jesse were mentioned.

 Equipment

 Rachel Goswell's 1993 Slowdive guitar rig consisted of a Fender '72 Telecaster Thinline, a Boss OD-2 Turbo Overdrive, a Yamaha FX-500 Multi-FX unit and a Roland JC-77 Jazz Chorus 2x10 combo amp.
 Since Slowdive's reunion in 2014, Rachel Goswell's main guitar on tour is a Custom77 The Roxy – Hollowbody.
+She also frequently uses a Roland Juno 106 synthesizer.